 COLLEGIATE ARTIST

-Invited finalists competing in the final round streaming audit on October 8-9 compete for the following prizes:
+Invited finalists in the live final round in September compete for the following prizes:

 YOUTH, AGES 14-18

-Invited finalists competing in the final round streaming audit on October 8-9 compete for the following prizes:
+Invited finalists in the live final round in September compete for the following prizes:

 - First Prize: Gold medal, $500 cash